02david20/PetriNet/README.md

 The source Code contain files "main.cpp" "PetriNet.h", you can build with compiler or just run the main.exe
 ## Manual
 ![First View](images/Annotation%202021-11-25%20160005.png)
-At your first sight, you will see 4 option:
+At first sight, you will see 4 option:
 1. Patient
 2. Specialist
 3. Merge
 4. Optional
-    - With option 1,2 and 3 the Petri Net is constructed similar to the assignment demand
+    - With option 1,2 and 3 the Petri Net is constructed similar to that the assignment demanded.
-    - The option 4 is in order to make the user can construct the Petri Net as their need, The input file is '.txt' and has to be stored in the same directory with main.exe Here the Input Form:
+    - The option 4 is for constructing a custom Petri Net, The input file is '.txt' and has to be stored in the same directory with main.exe Here the Input Form: